 Stay Vigilant: Check Licenses

-As miniscule as a NuGet Package may seem, it can have huge ramifications like Artifex v.
+As minuscule as a NuGet Package may seem, it can have huge ramifications like Artifex v.
 Hancom.
 Due diligence is the first step in proactively setting your organization up for success.

 Did you find this article helpful?
 Are you using NuGet to make your .NET packages?
 Learn how to optimize your NuGet in the Enterprise; sign up for our free NuGet guide: